 - Interchange Plus - Your MSF is made up of two separate rates - the actual interchange costs for each type of Visa and Mastercard transaction, plus a separate 'acquiring' cost.

-mPOS merchant service fees
+mPOS 'mobile eftpos' merchant service fees

 The MSF for mPOS devices is an example of a fixed MSF.
 The rates differ from bank to bank, but if you use a mPOS device, you can expect to pay between 2.6% and 2.9% of the value of your Visa and Mastercard credit and international card transactions.
 Some banks have lower rates for UnionPay and contactless debit card transactions.